Join a Lab

 Carnegie, Vic

-The Lab at Carnegie Library will run sessions on Wednesday afternoons, 4.30 – 6.30pm from the start of term 2, 2023.
+The Lab at Carnegie Library runs sessions on Tuesday afternoons, 4.30 – 6.30pm.

 The library is located at 7 Shepparson Avenue, Carnegie.
 Bookings are essential.